anxin16/Capstone-Project-3/Capstone_Report/readme.md

 **1.2 Multinomial Naive Bayes**

-Multinomial Naive Bayes  implements the naive Bayes algorithm for multinomially distributed data, and is one of the two classic naive Bayes variants used in text classification (where the data are typically represented as word vector counts).
+__Multinomial Naive Bayes__ implements the naive Bayes algorithm for multinomially distributed data, and is one of the two classic naive Bayes variants used in text classification (where the data are typically represented as word vector counts).
+This algorithm is a special case of the popular naïve Bayes algorithm, which is used specifically for prediction and classification tasks where we have more than two classes.

 **1.3 Linear Support Vector Classification**